Tag Archives: Lisa Bornstein

 Stories on Stage: Bless the Beasts

-A Review by Lisa Bornstein The earliest of art forms has been enjoying a resurgence in recent years, as audiences flock to radio, to theaters, to bars and coffee shops […]
+A Review by Lisa Bornstein The earliest of art forms has been enjoying a resurgence in recent years, as audiences flock to radio, to theaters, to bars and coffee shops to indulge in a little storytelling.
+Stories on Stage has amassed a devoted following with the simplest, but most fulfilling, of premises: top-notch actors reading […]

 0 Comments Read more »